-The RFP will be available for download beginning on April XXMarch 26, 2018 at bit.ly/PlanDudley and www.boston.gov/dnd/rfps.
-Proposals can also be picked up at the Bid Counter, located at 26 Court Street, 10th floor, Boston, MA 02108
+The RFP will be available for download beginning on March 26April XX, 2018 on the City website at bit.ly/PlanDudley and www.boston.gov/dnd/rfps.
+Proposals can also be picked up at the Bid Counter, located at 26 Court Street, 10th floor, Boston, MA 02108.

-Proponents should register when downloading the RFP to ensure they receive any addendum.
+Proponents should register when downloading the RFP to insure they receive any addendum.
 Requests for clarification or any questions about the RFP must be submitted in writing by either e-mail or U.S. mail and addressed as shown below: